devansh0331/MERN-AddNote/README.md

 ## Features

-- User registration and authentication
+- User registration and authentication: Users can create an account and log in to securely access their notes.
-- Note creation and management
+- Note creation and management: Users can easily create new notes, update their content, and delete them as needed.
-- Note search and filtering
+- Note search and filtering: The application provides search functionality to quickly find specific notes, and users can filter notes based on different criteria.
-- User-friendly interface
+- User-friendly interface: The interface is designed to be intuitive and user-friendly, making it easy for users to navigate and interact with their notes.

 ## Technologies Used